Jewish Day School Education - Now As Much As Ever

 We face timeless challenges, and we can find guidance in timeless wisdom.

 One piece of that wisdom comes very early in the Torah, when God observes the divine creation and notes, “lo tov heyot adam l’vado” – “it is not good for humankind to be alone” (Genesis 2:19).
 Jewish day schools, at their core, pursue missions focused on sustaining bonds of community, across time and space.
 The depth and centrality of this commitment has carried powerful, fitting applications as our schools have confronted the practical challenges of immediate circumstances.
-At Gideon Hausner Jewish Day School in Palo Alto, California, for example, we heard the cautions that synchronous learning – bringing teachers and students together in real time – would prove unsustainable.
+At my former school, for example, we heard the cautions that synchronous learning – bringing teachers and students together in real time – would prove unsustainable.
 We set them aside, precisely because “bringing together” has itself always stood at the heart of our mission.

-Even before we needed to take to our shelters, administrators and teachers at our school focused on making sure that the Hausner education we would deliver remotely would still be a Hausner education, and that meant that it would include communal gatherings, celebrations, and commemorations – as best we could manage them – and that it would also include regular opportunities for personal connections.
+Even before we needed to take to our shelters, administrators and teachers at that school focused on making sure that the education we would deliver remotely would still be a Jewish Community Day School education, and that meant that it would include communal gatherings, celebrations, and commemorations – as best we could manage them – and that it would also include regular opportunities for personal connections.
 The positive feedback we have received from our community has paid tribute to the extraordinary efforts of my colleagues, to be sure.
 It has also affirmed how notably well the defining, mission-driven characteristics of Jewish day schools meet the needs of the moment.
 Now as much as ever.

 Distinctly fitting qualities of Jewish day schools go well beyond long-standing commitments to prizing community.
 In recent years, educational researchers and practitioners have written much excellent work on the important roles that resilience, grit, and growth mindsets play in learning.
 The full breadth of what “perseverance” can entail assumes a far broader scope in the context of Jewish history, thought, culture, and intellectual tradition.
 This too lies at the heart of what Jewish day schools have to offer in the time of COVID-19.
 Perseverance, after all, forms the heart of our extraordinary story as a people: Am Yisrael Chai – The people of Israel endures.
 Considerations of how we endure, why we endure, and what we can give to the world by enduring have guided the enterprise of Jewish learning and living across millennia.
 These considerations thrive in today’s Jewish day schools, where they can give shape to the values that motivate today’s students and to the understandings they carry of their place in the world and in the course of history.
 Now as much as ever.